dai-shi/react-hooks-global-state/README.md

 *   `useGlobalState`: a custom hook works like React.useState
 *   `getGlobalState`: a function to get a global state by key outside React
 *   `setGlobalState`: a function to set a global state by key outside React
+*   `subscribe`: a function that subscribes to state changes

 #### Parameters